kensasongko/laravel-bref/README.md

   environment:
     ASSET_URL: !Sub 'https://${AssetsCdn.DomainName}'
 ```
-Note: Alternatively, you can use `serverless-lift` as [recommended](https://bref.sh/docs/websites.html) by [Bref](https://bref.sh/docs/frameworks/laravel.html#assets), but we don't use it here because some of our deployment are behind VPN access.
+Note: Alternatively, you can use `serverless-lift` as [recommended](https://bref.sh/docs/websites.html) by [Bref](https://bref.sh/docs/frameworks/laravel.html#assets), but we don't use it here because some of our deployments are behind VPN access.

 Reference: [Serverless S3 Sync](https://www.serverless.com/plugins/serverless-s3-sync)